The FAQ-section has been compiled by international students at Ollerup since 2005.

 WHAT IS THE DANISH WEATHER LIKE?

 Winter is cold and temperatures can drop below zero.
 However, it’s seldom that we get enough snow for skiing.
-Denmark gets its fair share of rain, so it’s a good idea to bring an umbrella or a raincoat.
+Denmark gets its fair share of rain, so it’s a good idea to bring an ubrella or a raincoat.
 Maybe a raincoat is the best idea, because it’s also quite windy, so your umbrella might blow away..

 HOW MANY PEOPLE STAY IN A ROOM?
 AND WHAT DOES IT LOOK LIKE?